SharmajiKabetaDevesh/three-tier-architecture-demo/README.md

 The payment services provides:

-* Counter of the number of items perchased
+* Counter of the number of items purchased
 * Histogram of the total number of items in each cart
 * Histogram of the total value of each cart